 Deal Alert: If you want to buy any premium Shopify theme from Pixel Union or Out of the Sandbox, feel free to use the coupon STOREPROSE10 to avail of a flat 10% discount.

-Step 3 – Choose the right apps for your store
+Step 3 – Choose the right apps needed for Dropshipping with Shopify

 If you have too many apps on your store, it may slow down your online store.
 Moreover, installing multiple paid apps in your store will increase the running cost of your online business.